VisionerTech/PTAM_UNITY/README.md

 ## PTAM in UNITY

-this is the PTAM stereo visual studio project for VisionerTech VMG-PROV.
-It is used to sense the environment and localize the headset.
+This is a project in which PTAM dll worked together with Unity for VisionerTech VMG-PROV.
+It localizes the headset automatically by PTAM.
+Also more content could be created with Unity.

 ## Requirement: